ComwrapReply/comwrap-whitelabel-eds/blocks/tags/README.md

 ## How to Add Tags

-> **INSTRUCTION:** The Tags block automatically displays page tags from the page metadata.
-You don't need to add content to the block itself—it reads tags from the page's meta tags.
+> **INSTRUCTION:** The Tags block automatically displays page tags from AEM's native tag system (cq:tags).
+You don't need to add content to the block itself—it reads tags from the page properties.

 ### Creating Your First Tags Block in Universal Editor